OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 The investigation of an application's memory can be done from memory dumps, and from analyzing the memory in real time via a debugger.

-This is further explained in the 'Checking Memory for Sensitive Data' section.
+This is further explained in the 'Testing Memory for Sensitive Data' section.

 ## Testing Local Storage for Sensitive Data (MSTG-STORAGE-1 and MSTG-STORAGE-2)